currawong-project/libcw/README.md

 # To Do

+- Any socket function which takes a IP/port address should have a version which also takes a sockaddr_in*.
 - Fix the time functions to make them more convenient and C++ish.
 - implement floating point UI numbers
 - UI needs a special UUID (not kInvalidId) to specify the 'root' UI element.
 See note in cwUi._createFromObj()